pametnijazgrada/OpenFRM/README.md

 The result is a collection of sheets detailing the different categories of costs, their chronological ordering as well as their implications during the lifespan of the building.
 As a result, it demonstrates  the costs of living for the period of 35 years for the different unit types proposed.

-##- why it is relevant
+## - why it is relevant

 Initiating, constructing and operating a multi-apartment building is a daunting task.
 Not only due to the wealth of issues to be taken into account, but equally because envisioning and testing different scenarios is a highly complex endeavour.
-But it is exactly with this "design" of parameters that a group of residents gains the power over their future housing reality.
-Thus, OpenFRM has come to life to aid this ambition.
+HOwever, **it is exactly with this "design" of parameters that a group of residents gains the power over their future housing reality.** Thus, OpenFRM has come to life to aid this ambition.

-##- how the OpenFRM should be installed (LibreOffice)
+## - how the OpenFRM should be installed (LibreOffice)

 - basic info about the sections of the sheet